andrewgurung/React/excercises/1-your-first-component/Notes.md

 ## Composite Components
 - Create a composite component using `React.createClass` method
 - This component uses `render` method to return UI element
+- Can be used as a component or as a function call

 ```js
 var App = React.createClass({